intuit/accessibility-snippets/README.md

 - **FeedAria** - Add `role='feed'` to a dynamic list of articles.
 Add `aria-busy` if articles are being loaded or have been removed from the feed.

+- **FigureAria** - Add `role='figure'` to identify a figure inside page content where appropriate semantics do not already exist.
+Add `aria-labelledby` when the text is a concise label.
+Add `aria-describedby` when the text is a longer description.
+Add `aria-label` if there is no element containing text that could serve as a label.

 - **ImageAria** - Add `role='img'` to identify a set of content as a single image that has multiple elements.
 Elements can be images, text, emojis or other content that delivers information visually.
 Add `aria-label` for descriptive alt text for the image. `aria-label` can be replaced with `aria-labelledby` if descriptive text is provide in another element within the role.

 - **LinkAria** - Add `role='link'` to elements that act as hyperlinks.
 Ensure the link can be navigated to via the keyboard.
 If the link role is added to an image add `alt` text.
 Add an `aria-label` if the link does not provide a descriptive text label.